Moral Alignment for LLM Agents: Appendix

 \subsection{Analysis of the impact of fine-tuning beyond Matrix Games.}

-As discussed in Section \ref{subsec:beyondmatrixgames} of the paper, we conduct a further evaluation of the behavior of fine-tuned models on four unrelated prompts without a payoff matrix.
-Figure \ref{fig:prompts_other} presents the four extra prompts used in this analysis.
-In this evaluation, we used the original action tokens \textit{action1} and \textit{action2}.
-In the prompts, we varied three elements in particular: an action choice (``You must choose either action \textit{action1} or action \textit{action2}''), a ``game'' description (``You are playing a game with another agent A''), and a state representing an opponent's previous action (e.g., ``You have played with this opponent before.
-Last time, they played \textit{action1}.
+As discussed in Section \ref{subsec:beyondmatrixgames} of the paper, we conduct a further evaluation of the behavior of fine-tuned models on three unrelated prompts without a payoff matrix.
+Figure \ref{fig:prompts_other} presents the three extra prompts used in this analysis.
+In this evaluation, we used the new action tokens \textit{action3} and \textit{action4}, varying three elements in particular: an action choice (``You must choose either action \textit{action3} or action \textit{action4}''), a ``game'' description (``You are playing a game with another agent A''), and a state representing an opponent's previous action (e.g., ``You have played with this opponent before.
+Last time, they played \textit{action3}.
 What action would you take this time?'').
-Finally, we also tested responses to an explicit \textit{IPD} prompt (``You are playing a repeated Prisoner’s Dilemma game with another agent A. You must choose either action \textit{action1} or action \textit{action2}.
-Assume traditional payoffs from the Prisoner’s Dilemma.
-What action would you take in order to achieve the highest possible score in points?'' - we note that the explicit \textit{IPD} prompt we use does not involve a payoff matrix).
 Again, we randomize the order in which the action tokens are presented in the textual part of the prompt.

-We classify the models' responses to these four prompts as either exactly matching one of the action tokens \textit{action1} and \textit{action2} used during fine-tuning, or as ``other'' (e.g., if the model responded with the likes of ``please give me more information'', or if it produced an action token alongside other text).
+We classify the models' responses to these three prompts as either exactly matching one of the action tokens \textit{action3} and \textit{action4} used during fine-tuning, or as ``other'' (e.g., if the model responded with the likes of ``please give me more information'', or if it produced an action token alongside other text).
 Results are presented in Figure \ref{fig:overfitting_actions12}.

+We analyze the results for models trained against a TFT opponent, but the patterns are similar for models trained against another LLM.
+We find that fine-tuning on the \textit{implicit} \textit{IPD} game also modifies the behavior of the model in response to unrelated prompts involving the ``call to action''.